ramyac6/ramyac6/README.md

 ### Nice to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=ramyac6.ramyac6&style=flat-square&color=0088cc)

-I'm a graduate student in Robotics at Oregon State University.
+I'm a software engineer at Microsoft.
 I'm a avid learner with a long list of technologies and languages that I want to learn.
-I enjoy exploring new tech stacks across a variety of platforms that can then be appleid to solve real-life problems.
-I'm currently interested in backend work and working on app development with React Native.
+I enjoy exploring new tech stacks across a variety of platforms that can then be applied to solve real-life problems.

-- 🌱 I’m currently learning React Native and Python
+- 🌱 I’m currently learning TypeScript and Python
 - 📫 How to reach me: ramyac6[at]cs.washington.edu
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Wall-E is the best movie, hands down.